 Course: Physical and Inorganic Chemistry.
+Course outcome: At the end of the course, students will be able to: Section -I (Physical Chemistry)

-Section -I (Physical Chemistry)
+1. Define the terms involved.

-- 1. Define the terms involved. - 2.
-Explain the terms involved giving examples of different forms of solids, unit cells, crystal systems. - 3.
+- 2. Explain the terms involved giving examples of different forms of solids, unit cells, crystal systems. - 3.
 Derive and use the equations to solve the numerical, calculate various parameters, Bragg's equation. - 4.
 Explain the concepts of stability of colloids.